Wednesday, July 30, 2025

 I am a product more of my decisions and choices than of conditions.
 I do not allow present circumstances or past conditioning to determine my responses to the challenges that I face.

-I choose to focus on the positive, to work within my circle of influence, to act directly on the things that I can do something about and so reduce my circle of concern.
+I choose to focus on the positive, to work within my circle of influence, to act directly on the things that I can do something about and reduce my circle of concern.

 From all that I learn, I teach and give to those in need as much as I can.